AdaGold/video-store-api/README.md

 Use good TDD practices, and test _before_ you code.
 Remember: red-green-refactor.

 #### Smoke Tests
 Because this API will be used as the backend for a future project, there are strict requirements about how it should be structured.
-To this end, we have provided a set of [smoke tests](http://softwaretestingfundamentals.com/smoke-testing/) written in Postman to exercise all the endpoints. **These are not a substitute for writing your own tests!!!!!** There are many edge and negative cases they don't cover - these are your responsibility.
+To this end, we have provided a set of [smoke tests](http://softwaretestingfundamentals.com/smoke-testing/) written in Postman to exercise all the endpoints.

+The smoke tests will verify that your API looks correct to the outside world, by sending actual HTTP requests to your running server and checking the results.
+They test things like:

+- Did I get a success response for a valid request?
+- Did the API return JSON?
+- Does the JSON contain the expected property names?

+**The smoke tests are not a substitute for writing your own tests!!!!!** They do **not** check that the content is _correct_, nor do they cover any negative or edge cases.
+Verifying correctness in these cases is **your** responsibility.

 The smoke tests live in the file [`test/VideoStoreAPI_smoke_tests.postman_collection.json`](test/VideoStoreAPI_smoke_tests.postman_collection.json).
 To run them: